 - This foundation is expensive (footing volume was increasing).

-- It is not suitable and is used for domestic home construction.
+- It is not suitable for domestic home construction.

 - Particular measurements are required within the case of concentrated loads.